 Learn the syntax for a MATLAB HDL Verifier component function.
 See Syntax of a Component Function.

 Understand how HDL Verifier software converts data from the HDL simulator for use in the MATLAB environment.
-See Data Type Conversions.
+See Supported Data Types.

 Choose a name for the MATLAB component function.
 See Invoke MATLAB Component Function Command matlabcp.

 Define expected parameters in the component function definition line.
 See MATLAB Function Syntax and Function Argument Definitions.

 Determine the types of port data being passed into the function.
 See MATLAB Function Syntax and Function Argument Definitions.

 Extract and, if applicable to the simulation, apply

 See Gaining Access to and Applying Port Information.

 Convert data for manipulation in the MATLAB environment, as applicable.
 See Converting HDL Data to Send to MATLAB.